orangejuice/blog/data/activity/book-老残游记-1982/record.en.md

 date: 2023-09-27 19:41:25+08:00
 douban:
   rating: 8.1
-  subtitle: "[Qing Dynasty] Liu E / 1982 / People's Literature Publishing House"
+  subtitle: (Qing Dynasty) Liu E / 1982 / People's Literature Publishing House
 ---

-To understand #Chinese politics, one should read #Laocan Youji.
-Corruption is not the root cause of dynastic changes, and the self-righteous #IdealistParty who tends to cause more harm than good has impacted the late Qing much more than foreign powers, civilian uprisings, and corrupt officials. #Laocan Youji keenly identifies an overlooked aspect of Chinese politics: Qing bureaucrats ruining the country.
-Those officials who preach about sentiments and ideals and deem themselves righteous are more inclined to extreme conservatism similar to feudal practices, and are more cruel towards Chinese society.
+Via Twitter Ignatius: To understand Chinese politics, one should read #TheTravelsOfLaoCan

+Far from being the root cause of dynastic downfall, the self-righteous 'Qingliu Party' inflicted more damage on late Qing China than foreign powers, peasant revolts, or corrupt officials could.

+#TheTravelsOfLaoCan